Comedy of Critical Thinking: Robert Dubac

 Bottom line: Truth is always more offensive than comedy.

-The first step for Bob is to break free of The Truth that’s created from Pavlovian training all bound up in sex, book-of-moronrace, religion, media, and politics.
+The first step for Bob is to break free of The Truth that’s created from Pavlovian training all bound up in sex, race, religion, media, and politics.
 He must leave the comfort of the box where no thinking is necessary and venture into the murky terrain of belief.
 A lifetime of programming via media consumption must perish to become tabula rasa and find Nothing But The Truth—the self.

 Bob often returns to the paradoxical and contradictory nature of humanity, the conundrums of consciousness.
 “A paradox that’s truth negates itself simultaneously.”
 In the classic progression of Nietzsche’s superman, we are exhorted to erase what we’ve been told to see what we already know.
 Never would I have thought to find Taoist teachings laced with existentialism in a comedy show.